gdawel/neurodiv-5923/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+## [00.06.01] - 2025-11-24
+### Fixed
+- relat-02-prcpstrss mistyped in the logo name caused missing neurodiv logo in the pdf report.

 ## [00.06.00] - 2025-11-24
 ### Changed
 - Hero texts updated according to the client's request.